ievapudz/Course_Work/README.md

 ### Saving embeddings to CSV file (003 v2)

 In order to make embeddings data more universal for processing with various software tools, it was decided to save embeddings in CSV files.
+The files are headerless.
+The values are listed in order of:
+- #0 Taxonomy ID of the organism, to which the sequence belongs
+- #1 Accession ID of the sequence
+- #2 Length of the sequence
+- #3 Temperature label
+- #4 - #1283 Components of embeddings

 ```
 ./scripts/003/003_convert_NPZ_to_CSV_training.py > data/003/CSV/training_v2.csv